-Task No Task Description Weighting Outcomes to be Assessed Due Date 1 Working in the Hospitality industry Students will research jobs and careers in the hospitality industry and record their learning in a process diary.
-They will demonstrate their learning in a Gallery Walk 30% EL56 EL52 EL57 Term 1 Week 11 2 The Reflective Chef Student will participate in a series of practical lessons where they are taught skills in food preparation.
-They will use a process diary to record their learning reflections and use these reflections to improve their skills.
-40% EL53 EL54 Term 3 Week 3 3 Plan a Function The class will work collaboratively to design a menu for a school function.
+Task No Task Description Weighting Outcomes Due Date 1 Working in the Hospitality industry Hand in Students will research jobs and careers in the hospitality industry and record their learning in a process diary.
+They will demonstrate their learning in a Gallery Walk 30% EL56 EL52 EL57 Term 1 Week 11 2 The Reflective Chef hand in/ in class Student will participate in a series of practical lessons where they are taught skills in food preparation.
+They will use a process diary to record their learning reflections and use these reflections to improve their skills 40% EL53 EL54 Term 3 Week 3 3 Plan a Function online submission The class will work collaboratively to design a menu and run sheet for a school function.
 They will then use their collaboration skills to plan and run the food at a school event 30% EL51 EL54 EL55 Term 4, Week 2